asinfotrack/yii2-toolbox/README.md

 ###### ComponentConfig
 Helper class to work with component-configurations

+###### DropdownHelper
+Makes working with drop downs easier.
+Especially if you need additional options per item

 ###### Html
 Extends the Html-helper of Yii2 with additional functionality like disguising email-addresses, bootstrap-elements, text-highlighting, etc.